 Cinco de Mayo is coming up and with the weather starting to warm up in a lot of areas, kids are going a little stir crazy.
 A Cinco de Mayo party is a great opportunity to let kids burn off some energy, have fun, and even learn a thing or two.
 Below are some ideas to get you started on planning a party of your own.
 Celebrating Cinco De Mayo with kids is sure to be a lot of fun, especially with these Cinco De Mayo kids activities and Cinco de Mayo food ideas.
 I also included some free printable Cinco de Mayo coloring pages.

-Cinco de Mayo Ideas Kids Will Love
+Cinco de Mayo For Kids

 Cinco de Mayo will be here soon, it’s time to start planning a fun celebration with your kids.
 There are many fiesta-worthy activities you can plan to get your kids excited for the festivities.
-We have tons of fun Cinco de Mayo ideas you and your kids will love but first let a share a short tid bit to answer, “What is Cinco de Mayo?”
+We have tons of fun Cinco de Mayo ideas you and your kids will love but first let me share a short tid bit to answer, “What is Cinco de Mayo?”
 After all, you want to be prepared when your kids ask you because you know they will ask!

 What is the meaning of Cinco de Mayo?

 Cinco de Mayo literally means the Fifth of May or May 5th in Spanish.
 Let’s take a quick look at the history of Cinco de Mayo.

 Cinco de Mayo Foods